Lucas-guida/spacehardware/README.md

-# spacehardware Basic Git Commands
+# Spacehardware Basic Git Commands

 **Requires git to be installed** ask me if you need help